Exact expression for the Berry connection in the projection gauge: Introduction

 Wannier-based workflows provide a practical solution by constructing a smooth gauge through projection onto localized trial orbitals, optionally followed by disentanglement and maximal localization \cite{marzari1997, souza2001, marzari2012}.
 The resulting \emph{projection (or Wannier) gauge} enables stable evaluation of geometric quantities.
 In this setting, the projection-gauge Berry connection encodes the off-diagonal position matrix elements in the Wannier basis \cite{xiao2010, Vanderbilt_2018}.
 These terms represent what is often referred to as the ``external" contributions to the band geometry, in contrast to the ``internal" contributions that are captured by the tight-binding eigenvectors.
 These external terms are needed, for example, when computing electric-dipole transition moments for the interband optical conductivity \cite{yates2007}, and Wannier-interpolating the Berry curvature \cite{wang2006}.

 However, in standard Wannier codes, such as \textsc{Wannier90} \cite{MOSTOFI20142309}, the projection-gauge Berry connection is not computed analytically; instead, it is approximated by finite-difference overlaps between the first-principles Bloch eigenstates at neighboring $k$-points \cite{marazzo2024, marzari1997}.
-Higher-order generalizations of this finite-difference scheme for computing $\tilde{A}_\mu$ have recently been introduced \cite{cistaro2023}.
-While robust and widely used, these constructions discretize momentum derivatives at the outset and introduce truncation errors tied to $k$-mesh spacing and gauge alignment.
+Higher-order generalizations of this finite-difference scheme for computing $\tilde{A}_\mu$ have recently been introduced \cite{lihm2026}.
+These methods are robust and practical, and have been central to the success of Wannier interpolation across a wide range of applications.
+At the same time, because momentum derivatives are discretized from the outset, their accuracy is ultimately controlled by the $k$-mesh spacing, the smoothness of the chosen gauge, and the quality of the gauge alignment between neighboring points.
+These effects may lead to appreciable quantitative differences in derived observables, including optical conductivities, in certain regimes \cite{thummler2026}.

 In this work, we derive an explicit closed-form expression for the non-Abelian Berry connection directly in the simple projection gauge (i.e., obtained as in the usual Wannierization procedure but without maximal localization) without recourse to finite differences or neighboring-$k$ overlaps.
 Starting from the projected and orthonormalized Bloch-like states produced by the projection method, we obtain a single-point, Kubo-like formula for $\tilde{A}_\mu(\mathbf{k})$ expressed entirely in terms of overlap matrices, position matrix elements of the trial orbitals, and interband velocity matrix elements.
 The connection is thus determined exactly at each $k$ from local information in momentum space.